IT STARTS WITH THE SOIL:

 Starts with Thoughtful Nutrition:

-To place the demands on it at a cellular level without replenishing the lost nutrients will create: system imbalances, leaching from muscles and bones to increase serum supplies.
-These occurrences manifest symptoms to include; and not limited to, fatigue, muscle cramping, increased colds, longer recovery times, slower performances, and increased cellular tissue damage.
+Placing physiological demands on the body at a cellular level without replenishing the lost nutrients will create system imbalances.
+Our body will begin leaching from muscles and bones to increase serum supplies.
+These depletions manifest symptoms to include; and not limited to, fatigue, muscle cramping, increased colds, longer recovery times, slower performances, and increased cellular tissue damage.

 Dietary surveys suggest that magnesium deficiency is quite common, given the common reliance on processed foods also a decline in the amount of magnesium found in soil over the past 50 years, affecting the amount in natural foods 2.